InRealArt/artcapital2025_leferme/README.md

 # artcapital2025_leferme
-Landing Page for Adélaide Leferme attending at ArtCapital 2025
+Landing Page for new artist Adélaide Leferme attending at ArtCapital 2025